steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

 The following catalog of GPU-accelerated solutions includes a vast set of platform-compatible HPC applications, including those for astrophysics, climate and weather, computational chemistry, computational fluid dynamics, earth science, genomics, geophysics, molecular dynamics, and physics computing.

-Refer to the resources in the following table for instructions on building, running, and deployment using AMD Instinct accelerators.
+Refer to the resources in the following table for instructions on building, running, and deployment on ROCm-capable systems with AMD Instinct accelerators.
+Each build container provides parameters to specify different source code branches, release versions of ROCm, OpenMPI, UCX, and different versions Ubuntu to be built on.

 .. _hpc-apps: